-Although the high is extremely pleasant, it can lead to serious dependence.
+Although the ketamine high can be extremely pleasant, it can lead to serious dependence.
 While you can build up a high tolerance to the drug without experiencing withdrawal, if your life is revolving around using, you need to seek help.
 Detox doesn’t have to result in withdrawal symptoms.

 If you find that you’re in trouble with the law as a result of using ketamine and don’t want to give it up, you may well have an addiction.
-You might find it’s causing you severe financial difficulties, or you might realize it has resulted in you spending more money than you can afford on it.
+You might find that it’s causing you severe financial difficulties, or you may realize that it has resulted in you spending more money than you can afford.

-You may also have experienced severe side effects, such as broken bones on it, but still be taking the drug.
+You may also have experienced severe side effects but still be taking the drug.
 Alternatively, you might be committing illegal or morally questionable acts because of it.
-However, it manifests itself, if you have an addiction to ketamine, you need to seek help.
+However it manifests itself, if you have an addiction to ketamine, you need to seek help.

 Ketamine Withdrawal Treatment

-Counseling and psychotherapy help you to realize how and why you’re abusing ketamine.
+Counseling and psychotherapy help you understand how and why you’re abusing ketamine.
 Whether you have depression or find it hard to de-stress, psychotherapy can help you address the central underlying reasons you take it.
-Counseling can help you resist the lure of the high, and it can give you the skills to find healthy ways to relax and enjoy yourself without turning to drug use.
+Counseling can help you to resist the lure of the high and find healthy ways to relax and enjoy yourself without turning to drug use.
 CBT (cognitive behavioral therapy) is particularly valuable for this.